fplab/ui-for-pl/src/live-programming.rst

 Much of the activity of programming involves **debugging**, i.e., diagnosing and preventing undesired program behavior.
-Wilkes's early realization of this fact was echoed and amplified in a 2002 study of the U.S. software industry, which found that software engineers spent an average of 70-80% of their time testing and debugging, with the average bug taking 17.4 hours to fix.
+Wilkes's early realization of this fact was echoed and amplified in a 2002 study of the U.S. software industry, which found that the average bug took 17.4 hours to investigate and fix.
 Thus, debuggers form a crucial component of an effective programming system.
-(needs better finish)

 Software bugs manifest at three levels.
 Typically a bug is first observed as a **runtime failure**, an instance of external program